tekartik/idb_shim.dart/README.md

 # idb shim

 Pure dart indexed db like API on top of native, websql or memory implementation.
-Its goal is to support browser such as Safari and any browser on iOS (that do not support the indexed_db api) with very few changes.
+Its goal is to support browsers that do not support the indexed_db api with very few changes.

+It also  allows to test your database schema and access in vm unit tests.

 * Project [home page](http://alextekartik.github.io/idb_shim.dart/)
 * Project [source code](https://github.com/alextekartik/idb_shim.dart)